Sedative: Therapeutic use

 Doctors and veterinarians often administer sedatives to patients in order to dull the patient's anxiety related to painful or anxiety-provoking procedures.
 Although sedatives do not relieve pain, they can be a useful adjunct to analgesics in preparing patients for surgery, and are commonly given to patients before they are anaesthetized, or before other highly uncomfortable and invasive procedures like cardiac catheterization, endoscopy, and colonoscopy.

 Risks

 Sedative dependence

 Some sedatives can cause psychological and physical dependence when taken regularly over a period of time, even at therapeutic doses.
-Dependent users may get withdrawal symptoms ranging from restlessness and insomnia to convulsions and death.
+When someone is dependent on sedatives and stops taking them abruptly, there is a risk of withdrawal symptoms.
+Withdrawal symptoms depend on the specific sedative, the length of use, dose, and rate of discontinuation.
+Withdrawal symptoms are present in multiple body systems.
+Neuropsychiatric symptoms can include anxiety, restlessness, and seizures.
+Alcohol withdrawal can lead to delirium tremens, a potentially fatal medical emergency.
+Sympathetic nervous system symptoms include heart palpitations, excessive sweating, and fever.

 When users become psychologically dependent, they feel as if they need the drug to function, although physical dependence does not necessarily occur, particularly with a short course of use.
 In both types of dependencies, finding and using the sedative becomes the focus in life.
 Both physical and psychological dependence can be treated with therapy.